erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 I often advocate people surrounding me to build their own side projects.
 I believe they can fulfill you in so many ways: for your career, your relationships, or your independance.
 [Buffer](https://buffer.com), the company I currently work for, was itself a [side project](https://news.ycombinator.com/item?id=1956119).

 I've built myself multiple side projects.
 The major ones being PartyInBeijing (sunsetted), [Nodablock](https://nodablock.com) (sunsetted), [Citymayor](https://citymayor.co), and now [TravelHustlers](https://travelhustlers.co).
-I believe each of them contributed and lead me to my current situation, and being satisfied profesionnaly, financially, and socially.
+I believe each of them contributed and lead me to my current situation: being satisfied profesionnaly, financially, and socially.

 I'll go though this post on the many reasons why side projects are great and the reasons on why I think you should start one.
-So let's dive into it now:
+So let's dive into it!

-## ❤️ Working on something you are passionate about or care
+## ❤️ Working on something you are passionate about or care about
-The main reason I start a side project is to create something I am **passionate**, **care** about, or even better,  could probably **help others**.
-Making your or someone else life easier by creating from scratch is somewhat satisfying.
-I'm always glad to talk to a total stranger telling me a project I've created contributed in making their life easier!
-To give few examples:
+The main reason I start a side project is to create something I am **passionate**, **care about**, or even better,  could probably **help others**.
+Making your or someone else life easier by building something from scratch is really satisfying.
+I'm always glad to stumble upon total strangers that tells they've used one of my project!

-My first side project, PartyInBeijing, was an application to help non-speaking chinese perso in China to go to bars or night club.
+My first side project, PartyInBeijing, was a mobile app to help non-speaking chinese persons in China to go to bars or night club.
 Chinese addresses are not the easiest to prunounce or remember and it takes quite a bit of time to master the [tones](https://en.wikipedia.org/wiki/Standard_Chinese_phonology#Tones).
-I can't recall how many times the taxi drivers bring us to the wrong venue because our prununciations were not great.
-So I've decided to create with my friends an Application that prununciate the address of a venue (then added later on events and tickets sales).
+I can't recall how many times the taxi drivers bring us to the incorrect venue because our prununciations were not great.
+So I've decided to create with my friends an app that dictate the address of a venue.
+This app got few thousands users in Beijing, and we added later  events and tickets sales!

 My last one, [Travel Hustlers](https://travelhustlers.co), started because I travel frequently, and often happened to be in [long layovers](https://travelhustlers.co/layover-in/).
 I've often struggled to figure out what to do out
 I can do during a long layovers.